dgaydukov/cert-spring5/files/spring5.md

 ```

-`@Required` - used with xml config, and indicate that property is required, throws `BeanInitializationException` if property not set in xml (deprecated of spring 5).

 ###### Xml, Groovy, Properties example
 Before XML Spring used `DTD` - Document Type Definition.
 An example of dtd xml